avinassh/blag/content/posts/mongo-dupes-in-unique-index.md

 Mongo has two modes of creating indexes:

-1. Foreground: This uses more efficient datastructures, but this [blocks all read, write operations](https://docs.mongodb.com/v4.0/faq/indexes/#how-does-an-index-build-affect-database-performance) on the collection while the index is being built.
+1. Foreground: This uses more efficient data structures, but this [blocks all read, write operations](https://docs.mongodb.com/v4.0/faq/indexes/#how-does-an-index-build-affect-database-performance) on the collection while the index is being built.
 This is not good if you don't want to have downtime.
 There are [ways to speed this process up](https://docs.mongodb.com/v4.0/reference/parameters/#param.maxIndexBuildMemoryUsageMegabytes), but Mongo index creation process is [single threaded](https://jira.mongodb.org/browse/SERVER-676).
 Ouch.
-2. Background: This runs in the background, but uses an inefficient index datastructure and also, this is very very slow.
+2. Background: This runs in the background, but uses an inefficient index data structure and also, this is very very slow.
 No way to speed this up.

 I measured and both of them were terrible.
 Foreground mode took about 3 hours (with the maximum RAM I could add in Google Cloud).
 Background indexing took about 18 hours on a single replica.
 The constraints apply only when the index is fully built.
-During the index creation if dupes get inserted, then whole [index process will be aborted](https://docs.mongodb.com/v4.0/core/index-creation/#interrupted-index-builds) and needs to be restarted again.
-(The older version of Mongo had a nice option of specifiying droping the dupes during index creation.)
+During the index creation if dupes get inserted, then the whole [index process will be aborted](https://docs.mongodb.com/v4.0/core/index-creation/#interrupted-index-builds) and needs to be restarted again.
+(The older version of Mongo had a nice option of specifying dropping the dupes during index creation.)

-I disliked both and I was really tempted to try the Rolling Index builds for the unique indexes, the very thing which Mongo docs forbidded.
+I disliked both and I was tempted to try the Rolling Index builds for the unique indexes, the very thing which Mongo docs forbade.
 The docs said 'do not do this', but did not say what would happen if someone did it.
-Ofcourse, I had to take one for the team and try it.
+Of course, I had to take one for the team and try it.

 ## The (Anti) Solution